ndronos/c-nomorph/Adamson-2011/README.md

 Most modern languages provide their own memory management paradigms, and never allow the developer to see a pointer.

+Take a look at the TIOBE Programming Community Index, and you'll see three kinds of languages in the top 10:

 (Adamson, 2011)
 ```